kirlf/CSP/FEC/Convolutional codes intro.md

 ![shiftregs](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/shift_regs.png)
 >Fig. 1.1.1.
 Example of shift-register structure (m1 and m2 are the constrain lengths (memory length)).

+> NOTE THAT:
+>
+> All of the math operations should be done by modulo 2.

 In practice, polynomial structures are selected from the reference books.
 Searching of the optimal structure of the convolutional codes is the scientific research item.
 This relates to the chance to construct [catastrophic](https://www.mathworks.com/help/comm/ref/iscatastrophic.html) convolutional code.

 Moreover, the following classification can be applied: